-- maintain the cash rate target at 10 basis points and the interest rate on Exchange Settlement balances at zero per cent
+- maintain the cash rate target at 10 basis points and the interest rate on Exchange Settlement balances of zero per cent

 - maintain the target of 10 basis points for the April 2024 Australian Government bond

-- continue to purchase government securities at the rate of $4 billion a week until at least mid February 2022.
+- purchase government securities at the rate of $4 billion a week and to continue the purchases at this rate until at least mid February 2022.

-The Delta outbreak has interrupted the recovery of the Australian economy and GDP is expected to have declined materially in the September quarter.
-The outbreak is affecting many parts of the economy, but the impact is uneven, with some areas facing very difficult conditions while others are continuing to grow strongly.
+The recovery in the Australian economy has, however, been interrupted by the Delta outbreak and the associated restrictions on activity.
+GDP is expected to decline materially in the September quarter and the unemployment rate will move higher over coming months.
+While the outbreak is affecting most parts of the economy, the impact is uneven, with some areas facing very difficult conditions while others are continuing to grow strongly.

-This setback to the economic expansion in Australia is expected to be only temporary.
-As vaccination rates increase further and restrictions are eased, the economy is expected to bounce back.
-Many businesses are now planning for the easing of restrictions and confidence has held up reasonably well.
-There is, however, uncertainty about the timing and pace of the bounce-back and it is likely to be slower than that earlier in the year.
-Much will depend on the nature and timing of the easing of restrictions on activity.
+This setback to the economic expansion is expected to be only temporary.
+The Delta outbreak is expected to delay, but not derail, the recovery.
+As vaccination rates increase further and restrictions are eased, the economy should bounce back.
+There is, however, uncertainty about the timing and pace of this bounce-back and it is likely to be slower than that earlier in the year.
+Much will depend on the health situation and the easing of restrictions on activity.
 In our central scenario, the economy will be growing again in the December quarter and is expected to be back around its pre-Delta path in the second half of next year.

 Housing prices are continuing to rise, although turnover in some markets has declined following the virus outbreak.
 Housing credit growth has picked up due to stronger demand for credit by both owner-occupiers and investors.
-The Council of Financial Regulators has been discussing the medium-term risks to macroeconomic stability of rapid credit growth at a time of historically low interest rates.
-In this environment, it is important that lending standards are maintained and that loan serviceability buffers are appropriate.
+Given the environment of rising housing prices and low interest rates, the Bank is monitoring trends in housing borrowing carefully and it is important that lending standards are maintained.

 The Board is committed to maintaining highly supportive monetary conditions to achieve a return to full employment in Australia and inflation consistent with the target.
 It will not increase the cash rate until actual inflation is sustainably within the 2 to 3 per cent target range.
 The central scenario for the economy is that this condition will not be met before 2024.
 Meeting this condition will require the labour market to be tight enough to generate wages growth that is materially higher than it is currently.